 - Twist to open mechanism takes ten turns to open

-- Huge head will make it difficult for you to navigate this on the lip area
+- The colossal head will make it difficult for you to navigate this on the lip area

-Make no mistake the vision is huge.
-If you’re as big as a Shaq, this probably is a good option for you because of the size and weight.
-At close to 5 inches long, this razor easily dwarfs all the other razors in the market.
+Make no mistake; the Vision is enormous.
+If you’re as big as Shaq, this probably is a good option for you because of the size and weight.
+At close to 5 inches long, this razor easily dwarfs all the other products in the market.

-Unlike the Futur that uses a clip on mechanism to secure the blade, this razor uses a twist to open mechanism to load the blades.
+Unlike the Futur that uses a clip-on mechanism to secure the blade, this razor uses a twist to open mechanism to load the blade.

 The Merkur Vision is no longer in production but still available in online stores like West Coast Shaving.